viruscamp/babel-plugin-transform-imports/README.md

 var Col = reactBootstrap.Col;
 ```

-Some libraries, such as react-bootstrap and lodash, are rather large and
+Which causes the entire library to be loaded, even though only some components
-pulling in the entire module just to use a few pieces would cause unnecessary
+are needed.
+Some libraries are rather large and pulling in the entire module
-bloat to your client optimized (webpack etc.) bundle.
-The only way around
+would cause unnecessary bloat to your client optimized (webpack etc.) bundle.
-this is to use default style imports:
+The only way around this is to use default style imports:

 ```javascript
 import Grid from 'react-bootstrap/lib/Grid';